eyedeekay/i2p-mattermost-desktop/README.md

 # i2p-mattermost-desktop

 Notes about configuring a desktop client for Mattermost to reliably work with an i2p client tunnel.
-Currently WebSockets via Desktop are broken in this configuration because Mattermost needs to be contacted via WebSockets.
-Tentatively, the chromium-based one is most 'complete'
+Mattermost Desktop works with i2p if you pass the proxy using the chromium-like flags --proxy-server --proxy-bypass-list.

 ## What is Mattermost Desktop

  * An electron app
  * has browser-like characteristics, like making remote requests, potentially via scripts.
  * A browser app
  * a third-party .deb